Bank stocks plunge resumes as SVB market turmoil continues

 SVB's customers will have access to all their deposits starting Monday and regulators set up a new facility to give banks access to emergency funds.
 The Federal Reserve also made it easier for banks to borrow from it in emergencies.

-Regulators also moved swiftly to close New York’s Signature Bank SNBY.O, which had come under pressure in recent days.
-Smaller banks remained under pressure with U.S. private bank First Republic Bank FRC.N plunging around 50% in pre market, and PacWest PACW.O down around 26%.
+Regulators moved swiftly too to close New York’s Signature Bank SNBY.O, which had come under pressure in recent days.
+But more stress is expected.

 First Republic Bank said on Sunday it had secured additional financing through JPMorgan Chase, giving it access to a total of $70 billion in funds through various sources.